-Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made from trade

 18) Would a country with an absolute advantage in the production of all goods and services trade with other countries?
 Explain.